GHOST HUNTING EQUIPMENT 101

 Suggested Infrared/Probe Thermometers:

-Trigger Themometer with IR and Ambient Readout - Great compact infrared/probe thermometer includes a probe, backlight digital display and laser target for accurate positioning.
+Trigger Themometer with Ambient Readout - Great compact infrared/probe thermometer that detects ambient temperature.

 Advanced Ghost Hunting Equipment